openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 7. Ensure that the MIME type is not a "message" media type (see [@RFC5322])
 8. Ensure the returned attachment has a cryptographic hash digest that matches the value given in the `digest` object's `value` key.

-If any of these requirements are not met the content of of the attachment SHOULD NOT be used, SHOULD be discarded and MUST NOT be relied upon.
+If any of these requirements are not met the content of the attachment SHOULD NOT be used, SHOULD be discarded and MUST NOT be relied upon.

 #### Privacy Considerations